adam-jian-zhang/zks_node_local/README.md

-# dev_tools
+# TKGN_NODE_LOCAL

-Ansible scripts to setup dev environment.
+Ansible scripts to setup TKGN nodes, the playbook will run based on the roles of the node, and in priciple it should only touch itself.

 ## Usage